-The Health Research Board (HRB) Strategy (2021-2025) sets out a lead role of the HRB to invest in research that delivers value for health, the health system, society, and the economy, as well as to foster and enhance European and international coordination, collaboration and engagement.
+The Health Research Board (HRB) Strategy (2021-2025)1 sets out a lead role of the HRB to invest in research that delivers value for health, the health system, society, and the economy, as well as to foster and enhance European and international coordination, collaboration and engagement.
 The HRB works closely with European partners to address Europe's most pressing challenges.
-In 2022, the HRB joined a new initiative named ERA4Health, an EU partnership whose vision is to foster a European Research Area for health.
-The EU-funded ERA4Health Partnership brings together 32 entities and 27 funding organisations from 21 countries, with the common goal of fostering high-impact translational research for addressing public health needs.
+In 2022, the HRB joined a new initiative named Transforming Health and Care Systems (THCS), a European partnership2 whose vision is to contribute to the transition towards more sustainable, efficient, resilient, inclusive, innovative and high-quality people-centred health and care systems that are equally accessible to all.
+The EU-funded THCS Partnership brings together 64 entities and funding organisations from 26 countries, with the common goal to support research and innovation for the transformation of health and care systems.